ByteSower/qnce-engine/docs/PERFORMANCE.md

 **Version:** 1.2.0-sprint2
 **Sprint #2:** Core Performance Refactor Complete

+> Documentation Consolidation: This file now consolidates all performance content.
+The previous `PERFORMANCE_GUIDE.md` has been merged and will be removed to prevent drift.
+All future edits should target this canonical document.

 ## 🚀 Overview

 The QNCE engine now includes comprehensive performance optimization infrastructure delivering: